Comparing energy rates

 Why choose gas with us

-Like with electricity we can’t control the gas that is supplied to your property because it all comes from the gas network, so we choose to 100% carbon offset our customers’ gas usage.
+Like with electricity we can’t control the gas that is supplied to your property because it all comes from the gas network.

 We believe this level of support shows our customers we’re serious about helping the planet.